Who can I talk to about my child's needs?

 All staff at JCA are committed to supporting students with additional needs.
 We look to identify difficulties as early as possible to ensure that appropriate provision is put in place.
 Additional needs are identified in the following ways:

-- Observations by subject teachers, Heads of Community and the wider school staff
+- Observations by subject teachers, Heads of Year and the wider school staff

 - Identification through tracking pupil attainment and pupil progress meetings